Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Learn more about the MWR Digital Library at Military OneSource.
 See what it can do for you and your family today.

-The R.F Sink Library located at 38 Screaming Eagle Blvd, has a collection of over 74,000 volumes, a magazine collection in excess of 275 subscriptions and newspapers from major U.S. cities all at their patrons' fingertips.
-Also available for check out are compact discs, DVDs, Blu-Ray discs, language tapes, and books on tape.
-The reference room is a great resource for those looking for research or source citations.
-The reference room also houses the free internet services provided to all library patrons.
-Computers have internet connections for research and recreation and also come equipped with word processing programs.
+The R.F Sink Library located at 38 Screaming Eagle Blvd, has a collection of over 55,000 volumes, a magazine collection in excess of 35 subscriptions and newspapers from major U.S. cities all at their patrons' fingertips.
+Also available for check out are compact discs, DVDs, Blu-Ray discs, language tapes, and books on tape and games.
+The computer lab has 40 computers that are Internet accessible.
+The computers are .mil and commercial computers that are used for research and recreation and also come equipped with word processing programs.
 If for some reason you find a book or reference material unavailable onsite, the library staff will work with you to make it available through the interlibrary loan service.
 If you have a little bookworm in your Family who can't seem to get enough reading, R.F.
 Sink has more than 7,700 volumes to entertain, delight and inform children from toddlers to 12 year old.
 Baby and Me Lapsit occurs every Wednesday at 10:00am.
 This program is for babies and toddlers (0-36 months) and has lots of bouncing songs and finger plays.
-Preschoolers are invited to enjoy a story followed by Craft Time where little ones get a chance to explore their creative side.
+Preschoolers are invited to enjoy a story followed by an activity where little ones get a chance to explore their creative side.
 Every Wednesday at 10 a.m. they have Baby and Me Lapsit.
 Throughout the year, special programs are held for children and include the Summer Reading Club, National Library Week and much more.
 For more information and for hours of operation contact the R.F.
 Sink at 270-798-5729 or visit Fort Campbell MWR R.F.
 Sink Memorial Library (armymwr.com).